Praise Be, The Avocado Apocalypse Will Soon Be Over

 October is usually a joyous month that brings about an exciting change of season.
 This year, though, the month was marred by tragic skyrocketing avocado prices.
 The increased prices were caused by a growers’ strike in Mexico.
 Guacamole-lovers everywhere have been crying into their empty serving dishes since the shortage began and many of us have had to swear off that bank-breaking avo toast.
 Don't worry, dear readers.
-It looks like we'll soon have made it to the other side — and just in time for National Spicy Guacamole Day this Monday.
-Huzzah!
+It looks like we'll soon have made it to the other side.

 According to the New York Post, the workers' strike has officially ended.
 Last week, the executive director of the Hass Avocado Board — what a job — Emiliano Escobedo, reported, “Avocados are flowing freely and abundantly into this country.”
 The Post also reports that while prices aren't expected to go all the way down to "traditional levels," they will soon decrease.